 Also, make sure to store these items in a toiletry bag.

+First aid.
 Do I need a mini first aid kit for my vacation?
 Well, not really.
 Not every traveler I know packs a first aid kit.
 Besides, you’ll normally find these things when traveling.
 Still, it seems a terrific idea to pack one or a couple of packets or doses of each of these things, and create your own first aid kit.

 - Travel-size sewing kit